Bladder Cancer (cont.)

 In 2004, the World Health Organization developed a new grading system for bladder cancer.
 This system divides bladder cancers into the following groups.

-- Papillary urothelial neoplasm of low malignant potential (PUNLMP) - slow growing and unlikely to spread
+- Papillary urothelial neoplasm of low malignant potential (PUNLMP) - Slow growing and unlikely to spread (some clinicians lump urothelial papillomas and PUNLMP neoplasms together)

 Stage and grade of bladder cancer play a very important role not just in deciding the treatment that an individual patient should receive but also in quantifying the chances of success with that treatment.
 Of note, carcinoma in situ (CIS or Tis, as mentioned in the section on staging) is always high grade.

-What is transurethral surgery or "TURBT" for bladder cancer?
+What is transurethral surgery (TURBT) for bladder cancer?

 Viewers share their comments